Fried Chicken Po’ Boys with Spicy Remoulade Sauce

 Two Cajun Fried Chicken Po'Boys on a cutting board with chips.

 These Fried Chicken Po’ Boys are a real New Orleans treat!
 Tender chicken breasts are pan-fried in Cajun spices, placed on a French roll that is layered with spicy remoulade sauce, and topped with a delicious sweet slaw.
-Together it makes a complete meal!
-Perfect for picnics, family barbecues, or just a casual evening supper.
+Perfect for picnics, family barbecues, or just a casual evening supper, these Po’ Boys make a complete meal!

-So easy to make and comes together quickly with a few steps.
-These po’ boys are famous and a favorite to serve around Mardi Gras time with these beignets.
-It is a fun celebration and dinner to share with your family.
-If you are not a fan of chicken or want another option, try our shrimp po’ boy too!
+This recipe is so easy to make, with these delicious sandwiches coming together quickly with just a few steps!
+Po’ boys are famous in New Orleans, and a favorite to serve around Mardi Gras time with these beignets.
+It is a fun way to celebrate and share a delicious meal with your family and friends.
+If you are not a fan of chicken or want another option, try our shrimp po’ boy recipe!

 What is a Po’ Boy Sandwich?

-The name is, of course, short for “poor boy” because they were considered to be a cheap way to eat a meal.
-The Louisiana sandwich is served on a french roll or baguette filled with meat or seafood and many times topped with lettuce, tomatoes, or my favorite, coleslaw!
-See the recipe card below for a simple slaw to add to your spicy po’ boy.
+Originating in Louisiana, the name of this sandwich is short for “poor boy,” because it was considered to be a cheap way to eat a meal.
+It consists of a french roll or baguette filled with meat or seafood, and frequently topped with lettuce, tomatoes, or my favorite – coleslaw!
+See the recipe card below for a simple slaw to add to your po’ boy.

 Two Cajun Fried Chicken Po'Boys on a board with chips.